fayedraza/Big-O/README.md

 **Example 1: int x= 7;**

- The space complexity is O(1) becuase since an int is 4 bytes it will be O(4) which is O(1).
+ The space complexity is O(1) since an int is 4 bytes so it will be O(4) which is O(1).

  **Example 2: char a= 'x';**

- The space complexity is O(1) becuase since an char is 2 bytes it will be O(2) which is O(1).
+ The space complexity is O(1) since a char is 2 bytes so it will be O(2) which is O(1).

  **Example 3: An Array of Integers**

  The space complexity is O(n) becuase we are talking about an integer array that holds many integers.
 Each integer is 4 bytes so the space complexity of an array is O(4n) which is O(n).

   **Example 4: Linked Lists**